Social and Political Sciences

-Course content includes social science analysis, communication studies and research, with an emphasis on politics, cultural history, international studies, sociology and social policy — all the tools you need to engage effectively with social change.
+Gain specialised skills in social science analysis, communication studies and research, with an emphasis on politics, cultural history, international studies and sociology — all the knowledge and tools you need to engage effectively with social change.

 - Add a second major

-Bachelor of Communication (Social and Political Sciences) Bachelor of Laws
+Bachelor of Communication (Journalism) (Social and Political Sciences)

-Bachelor of Arts in Communication (Social Inquiry) Bachelor of Arts in International Studies
+Bachelor of Communication (Social and Political Sciences) / Bachelor of Laws

 Law Clerk, Austin Giugni Martin Lawyers